xmartlabs/xl-blog/blogs/how-far-can-on-device-ai-go.md

 Having a plan allows the model to separate the steps and treat each subtask explicitly, reducing ambiguity and preventing issues like redundant tool calls or incomplete comparisons.

 ![planned response](/images/4.png)

+The prototype can be downloaded on the [App Store](https://apps.apple.com/us/app/xlcare/id6744706064) or the [Play Store](https://play.google.com/store/apps/details?id=com.xmartlabs.xlcare).

 # Testing